 A urinary tract infection is an infection in any part of the urinary system, which includes the kidneys, bladder, ureters, urethra and the tubes that link them.
 They can be painful, annoying and can cause discomfort.
 Most often, urinary tract infections involve the lower urinary tract — the bladder and the urethra.
 Women are at greater risk of developing a urinary tract infection than men are.

+Here are some common causes of UTI.
 When bacteria enter the urinary tract through the urethra and begin to multiply in the bladder, you get urinary tract infection (UTI).
 Cystitis is caused by escherichia coli (E. coli) bacteria.
 Anatomically women are more susceptible due to the proximity of the urethra to the anus and the urethral opening to the bladder.
 Urethritis is caused by GI bacteria spread from the anus to the urethra.
 Also, sexually transmitted diseases can cause urethritis.

 Most urinary tract infections involve only the urethra and bladder, in the lower tract.
 If the ureters and kidneys get affected, it is called an upper urinary tract infection.

 Women are more at risk of contracting UTI and these factors specific to women are:

 Other risk factors for UTIs may be urinary tract abnormalities, blockages in the urinary tract, suppressed immune system, use of catheter, a recent urinary procedure.

 Not all people experience symptoms of UTI, however the ones that do, may have some of the following: